 GDPR infringement

-Your organisation might violate the GDPR and incur heavy fines if the collected data isn't adequately protected.
-This could damage your organisation’s reputation and put it at significant financial risk.
+Your organization might violate the GDPR and incur heavy fines if the collected data isn't adequately protected.
+This could damage your organization’s reputation and put it at significant financial risk.

 Human Rights Act violation